Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Physics-based ship design extension

 for each $k=1,\ldots,\lceil N^\text{room}/2\rceil$ with $k=1$ denoting the foremost room.
 The parameter $\rho^\text{vol}$ is the volumetric energy density of a battery space.

 Each room is enclosed within the hull and prevented from overlapping with adjacent rooms:

-A vessel is designed to float on an even keel by longitudinally aligning the vessel weight and the buoyant force vectors.
+A ship is designed to float on an even keel by longitudinally aligning the ship's weight and the buoyant force vectors.
 The position of the centermost room determines the battery center of gravity because the room arrangement is symmetrical.
 The resulting longitudinal stability constraint is

 The inequality is tight because it forces the room position forward from its volume-maximizing position.

 The buoyant force acts at the centroid of the displaced water volume.
 The longitudinal distance of the centroid from the forward perpendicular, denoted $\tilde{l}^\text{cb}$ in \eqref{eq:long_force_balance}, is given by the first moment integral